-If the participant has any anaphylactic (lifethreatening) allergies, please complete the Anaphylaxis Emergency Plan Form, available in the online registration system.
+If the participant has any anaphylactic (life-threatening) allergies, please complete the Anaphylaxis Emergency Plan Form, available in the online registration system.

-Please provide two epipens for your teen, as well as a pouch/fanny pack so your teen can carry one epipen with them at all times.
+Please provide two epipens for your child, as well as a pouch/fanny pack so your child can carry one epipen with them at all times.

-Please let your instructors know if your teen suffers from seasonal allergies.
+Please let your instructors know if your child suffers from seasonal allergies.